jorgecarleitao/arrow2/src/compute/README.md

 This document outlines the design guide lines of this module.

-This module is composed by independent "kernels", or logical operations common in analytics.
-Below are some design principles:
+This module is composed by independent operations common in analytics.
+Below are some design of its principles:

 * APIs MUST return an error when either:
     * The arguments are incorrect